joao-vitor-sr/pm/README.md

 ```

 ### Examples
-For create a project you can use the next command
+To create a project you can use the next command
 ```
 pm add <name_of_project>
 ```

-Later use the command above will start the quiz under
+so will start a short quiz with what commands than you want to add
 ```
 Type a description for the project: monkey